jairocgr/datashot/README.md

     // Optional generic/fallback where clause for all tables
     // 'where' => 'true ORDER BY 1 LIMIT 10000'
-  ]
+  ],

   'sixmonths' => [
     // If you call `bin/datashot --specs sixmonths` it will be using this
     // configuration instead
     //
-    // ALL configurtation entries inherit from the 'default' entry
+    // ALL configuration entries inherit from the 'default' entry
-    // You should override only what need to be overwriten
+    // You should override only what need to be overwritten 'wheres' => [

-    'wheres' => [
+      // Override the WHERE clause for the sales table in order to bring
-      'sales' => function () {
+      // sales from the last six months, instead of the last two months 'sales' => function () {
         // ...